jmarielah/Screen-Time-Monitor/README.md

 - App time limits (set by user).
 - Automatically exits applications after they exceed the set time limit.
 - Stores data into SQLite3 database.
-- Minimalistic and user-frieldny interface.
+- Minimalistic and user-friendly interface.

 ---